When Careers End Due To Serious, Work-Related Injuries

 Not all catastrophic injuries are as serious as paraplegia.
 In general, catastrophic injuries are those that prevent you from returning to the workforce.
 If your injuries are such that you cannot go back to work in your current profession and you cannot learn another one, you may be able to recover permanent compensation.

 Under normal circumstances, workers’ compensation benefits are capped to a certain maximum duration.
-If you have suffered a catastrophic injury, however, the Law Offices of John D. Christy, P.C., can help you remove that cap, enabling you to receive the lifelong care you require.
+If you have suffered a catastrophic injury, however, we can help you remove that cap, enabling you to receive the lifelong care you require for injuries such as:

 Ready To Take On Complex Cases